elhuo/cse110-w21-group32/specs/adrs/020921-best-practices.md

 # DISCLAIMER: We had to rename all files to fit the naming format.
 As a result, creation dates may not match the actual time of ADR creation.
+# [CSS and JS Best Practices Decisions]

+* Status: [accepted]
+* Deciders: [whole team]

+## Context and Problem Statement
+Inconsistencies with writing the CSS and JS files so we came up with this bext practices adr document.

+## Decision Outcome

 ### Best Practices

 * CSS Best Practices